 Hip, funky and fun, Portland, Oregon is a perfect weekend destination!
 Boasting abundant green space, cool urban districts and a fabulous foodie scene, travelers visiting Portland in a weekend can experience the best of the city.
 Our Portland Itinerary features the city highlights – and visitors can use our outline to create their Best Weekend in Portland trip plan.

-Spending a weekend in Portland is an excellent way to get acquainted with the city that so proudly proclaims to be weird.
+Spending a weekend in Portland, Oregon is an excellent way to get acquainted with the city that so proudly proclaims to be weird.
 With an easy-going atmosphere and culture, visitors will find there is plenty to do on a weekend trip to Portland.

 On my first weekend trip to Oregon, I traveled to Portland to visit a friend.
 Being in the company of a local, I wasn’t tasked with creating a Portland, Oregon itinerary; she knew all the best places to go and had insider secrets.
 On that trip, I spent two days in Portland – and absolutely fell for the city.

 On a subsequent visit – when my friend no longer resided in Oregon – I took on the responsibility to plan a trip to Portland, Oregon that included the city’s top sights, beautiful nature and the best food.

 Based on diligent research and the best experiences from many visits, we have created a 3-Day Itinerary Portland that is perfect for weekend trips.